 The SUBJECTS link will display a list of subject headings for collections in the repository.
 You can browse the list or refine your search by adding a keyword search within these results.
 You can also sort the results alphabetically by title.

 The CREATORS link will display a list of authority records of people or organizations who created material in the Special Collections.
-You can browse the alphabetical list or refine your search via the “Additional Filters” links on the left by TYPE or COLLECTING AREA.
+You can browse the alphabetical list or refine your search via the “Additional Filters” links on the left by TYPE or SUBJECT.
 You can also do a keyword search within these results and limit by date to continue to focus your search:

 Digital thumbnails are available for a select number of collections:

 ArchivesSpace allows researchers to view finding aids for processed collections.
-A finding aid is a document containing detailed, indexed information about a collection that allows researchers to location specific information or records within a collection.
+A finding aid is a document containing detailed, indexed information about a collection that allows researchers to locate specific information or records within a collection.

 In our finding aids, researchers will be able to read a description of the collection (Scope and Contents), the extent and date range for the collection, historical or biographical information about the creator of the collection, and other information about the conditions governing access and use of the collections, including any restrictions on the collection in addition to other administrative data.